Everything You Need To Know About Carports

 If you are uncertain about the size of carport you require or if you are concerned about whether or not it will extend beyond the permitted limit, we are able to provide all the information you need when we conduct the initial survey of the property.

-In the very rare occasion that planning permission would be required, Canopies UK will draw plans and obtain permission on your behalf.
+In the very rare occasion that planning permission would be required, Canopies UK can assist you with the process.

 Are there any restraints or restrictions regarding carport size?